metaplex-foundation/digital-asset-rpc-infrastructure/README.md

 * Token 2022
 * Latest version of the Associated token program

-You need to run the following script in order to get all those .so files.
+You need to run the following script in order to get the .so files.

 ```bash
 ./prepare-local-docker-env.sh
 ```
-This script grabs all the code for these programs and downloads it to your programs folder.
+This script downloads these programs from mainnet and puts them in the `programs/` folder.

 #### Authentication with Docker and AWS